Shelly Bay: Use after closure of military base

-Development of the area

-Multiple uses for the land of Shelly Bay have been proposed since the closure of the defence base, including a casino, an indoor rainforest biome, and a movie museum, the latter being proposed by director Peter Jackson.
-Development of the area has been controversial; news site Stuff reported that it wrote about 400 articles on Shelly Bay between 2011 and 2019.
+Multiple uses for the land of Shelly Bay were proposed after the closure of the defence base, including a casino, an indoor rainforest biome, a cultural centre and a movie museum, the latter being proposed by director Peter Jackson.
+The Wellington City Council, in 1998, sought to have it kept as park land, while the defence minister sought to zone it a suburban centre.
+This dispute went to the Environment Court which ultimately resulted it being zoned suburban but with a proviso that development should be done to protect the character of the area.

+Buildings previously part of the defence base had had little or no maintenance since the base ceased operations.
+The wharf itself had almost rotted away.
+Several buildings contain the carcinogen asbestos.
+In June 2023 a fire destroyed one of the area's landmark buildings.
+The fire was treated as suspicious.
+Because of the asbestos in the building, an exclusion zone was set up and people were warned to avoid the area.

+Planned residential development

-Ian Cassels, director of the property development company The Wellington Company, has been planning a $500 million development for the land since 2014 but the project has faced legal, bureaucratic, and other barriers.
+Ian Cassels, director of the property development company The Wellington Company, had planned a 350-house development for the land since 2014.
+The project faced legal, bureaucratic, and other barriers and was controversial; news site Stuff reported that it wrote about 400 articles on Shelly Bay between 2011 and 2019.

 Resource consent

-A resource consent is required for the proposed development.
-A consent was first granted by Wellington City Council in 2017, but it was legally challenged by the lobby group Enterprise Miramar.
+A resource consent, required for the development, was first granted by Wellington City Council in 2017.
+The consent was legally challenged by the lobby group Enterprise Miramar.
 A 2018 Court of Appeal decision quashed that resource consent, saying that the Council wrongly interpreted law when it decided to grant it.
 Following the court decision, there was a reconsideration of the consent process, conducted by independent commissioners, which was completed in October 2019.
 These commissioners approved a new resource consent.
-This consent allows for more intensive housing than Wellington's district plan would ordinarily allow.
-Enterprise Miramar continues to oppose the resource consent.
+This consent allowed for more intensive housing than Wellington's district plan would ordinarily allow.
+As of 2020, Enterprise Miramar continued to oppose the resource consent.